block-core/blockcore-vault/README.md

 When an vault adds another vault, that becomes a client-server relationship.
 There is not a "two-way" relationship, where the server opens connection or performs data sync operations.

-When the client vault connects up to a server vault (which must be accessible through firewall if on public network, client vault can be behind NAT/firewall), it will announce the last document it received from that specific server.
+When the client vault connects up to a server vault (which must be accessible through firewall if on public network, client vault can be behind NAT/firewall), it will initially publish all local events, if there are any.

+Next step is to start download events from the server.
+If there is no previous state stored, sync will happen from zero.

-The server does not keep track of sync status of the connected clients, except for when a client vault announces that it is "fully synced".
-Upon which the server vault will begin to push all new incoming events down to the clients.
+The server does not keep track of sync status of the connected clients.
+When the client is finished with sync, it will register itself into the "new data room" on Web Socket to be signaled to query for new data.

-Upon connection from client to server, after authentication (To be implemented), the client sends metadata about the last event (operation) it received from the server.
-Upon which the server will begin looping through all events from that event and further.
-Each individual event will be pushed by server to the client.

-When finished, the server will begin to push all new incoming events directly to the client.

-Additionally when finished with initial sync from server to client, the client will begin to push all events (operations) it has received after last received event from the server.
-This will then ensure that the server receives all operations that the client received, while being offline/disconnected from the server.

-Example:

-Vault #1 (Server) has document XS1, XS2, YS1.
-(S = sequence/version).

-Vault #2 (Client) has document XS1 and ZS1.

-Upon connection, #1 will send XS2 (which has arrived later) and YS1.

-When finished, #2 will send ZS1, which is received while being disconnected.

-Upon finish, both vault will have XS1, XS2, YS1 and ZS1.

-If Vault #1 and Vault #2 receives XS3 while being offline, then Vault #2 upon the initial sync, will ignore the XS3 that exists on Vault #1.
-If either vault have a higher sequence of X, e.g. XS4, then that will win and be the active document when sync has completed.

-This means that two vault instances can host different instances of the same versioned document.
-This is considered to be a valid state, and it is intentional by the owner of that document.
-The owner has to make two individual operations that is submitted to two different vaults at different times, while the vaults being disconnected from each other.
+All connections must be authenticated (to be implemented) to perform operations on the events API.

 ## Restrictions